Facts and Figures

 - A map is available on our Find Us page.

-The new census revealed that 318 residents were born in the UK, 3 of them in Scotland, 3 in Wales and 1 in Northern Ireland (two of these 'foreigners' live in the same house on Chapel Hill!).
+Of the 361, no less that 135, 37%, are claimed to be aged 65 or over.
+The new census revealed that 318 residents were born in the UK, 3 of them in Scotland, 3 in Wales and 1 in Northern Ireland (two of these UK 'foreigners' live in the same house on Chapel Hill!).
 Full details of all the information collected in March 2011 can be found on the Office of National Statistics website.

 Older census details are available in the History Section.

-- Electorate - At the start of the current, 2015/16, electoral year in December, the civil parish had 309 voters, living in 159 dwellings, on its electoral register.
-This compares with the 320 people entitled to vote at last May's general, district and parish elections.
+- Electorate - At the start of the electoral year, December 2018, the civil parish had 329 voters, living in 165 dwellings, on its electoral register.

 - Area - 1,011 hectares, 2,498 acres.